E. Reflection on instructional practice

 Examples of Teaching Philosophy Statements and other Resources

-This page on CRLT's website contains links to examples of teaching philosophy statements from a variety of disciplines as well as additional resources on preparing one's teaching philosophy statement.
+Examples of teaching philosophy statements from a variety of disciplines as well as additional resources on preparing one's teaching philosophy statement.

 Consultations on Teaching Philosophy Statements